 there are no other “joins” viz. on the waist and on the sides.

-If we publish a new deal within 7 days of your purchase, you may qualify for deal-matching!
+If we publish a new deal within 7 days after your purchase, you may qualify for deal-matching!

 If the new offer is a BOGO offer, then you will need to pay shipping on the item.